Does Spain have influence in Latin America?

 Spain has a particularly strong presence in Mexico (18 percent), Colombia (13 percent), and some of the Central American economies.
 In 2014, a total of 19.6 percent of Spanish FDI flowed to Latin America.

-Why did the Latin American revolution happen?
+Why did Latin American countries want independence?